Indutech

-Indutech (Industrial textiles) is the branch of technical textile that deals with textiles used in the various industrial applications such as in filtration, conveying, cleaning and other industrial uses.
+Indutech (Industrial textiles) is the branch of technical textile that deals with textiles used in various industrial applications such as in filtration, conveying, cleaning and other industrial uses.

 Industrial Textiles

 These are the specially designed (unique and unconventional) textiles useful in the industrial processes, products and services.
-Technical textiles are classified with their area of applications, and it is divided into twelve distinctly separate categories,though certain sectors overlap each other.
+Technical textiles are classified with their area of applications, and it is divided into twelve distinctly separate categories, though certain sectors overlap each other.
 Industrial textiles can also act as a component to strengthen other product, or act as a tool similar to filtration, or it can be a product (independently) sufficing several functions.
 Indutech has vast application areas like filtration, cleaning, chemical industry, electrical applications and in mechanical engineering.
 Indutech includes conveyor belts, drive belts, ropes and cordages, filtration products, glass battery separators, decatising and bolting cloth, AGM (absorption glass mat) plasma screens, coated abrasives, composite materials, printed circuit boards, printer ribbon, seals, gaskets, paper making fabrics.